lwa-project/ovro_data_recorder/docs/source/visibilities.rst

 The ``dr_visibilities.py`` pipeline supports three commands: ``record``, ``cancel``, and ``delete``.

- * ``record`` - This schedules a recording to take place.
+ * ``start`` - This schedules when to start a recording.
 The required arguments to this command are:

-    * ``start_mjd`` - an integer MJD value for when the recording will start,
+    * ``start_mjd`` - an integer MJD value for when the recording will start or "now" to start the recording 15 s after the command is received and
-    * ``start_mpm`` - an integer number of milliseconds past midnight value on the MJD specified in ``start_mjd`` for when the recording will start, and
+    * ``start_mpm`` - an integer number of milliseconds past midnight value on the MJD specified in ``start_mjd`` for when the recording will start.
-    * ``duration_ms`` - the number of milliseconds to record data for.

   There are no optional arguments.
 The command returns the base name for the files that will be written.
- * ``cancel`` - This cancels are previously scheduled or active recording.
+ * ``stop`` - This schedules when to stop a recording.
 The required arguments to this command are:

+     * `stop_mjd` - an integer MJD value for when the recording will stop or "now" to stop the recording 15 s after the command is received and
-     * `queue_id` - an entry number in the recording queue to cancel.
+     * ``stop_mpm`` - an integer number of milliseconds past midnight value on the MJD specified in ``stop_mjd`` for when the recording will stop.

    There are no optional arguments.
 The command returns the base name for the files that were to have been written/were written that is associated with the queue entry.
- * ``delete`` - This deletes a file from the recording directory.
-The required arguments to this command are:

-    * ``file_number`` - an entry number in the file list of the recording directory.

-  There are no optional arguments.
-The command returns the name of the file that was deleted.

 Monitoring Points
 -----------------